Skip to main content

 As with rating questions, here you can also adjust the number of labels in the scale, enable commenеs, and make them obligatory.

-How to add a new question template
+Adding a new question template

 1. Go to Performance > Review > Manage templates.